davidpounds/cards/README.md

 * Force play in a clockwise direction.
 * Enable the dealer to specify which player should play first in the next round.
-* Enable the dealer to keep track of player scores.
 * Force following suit.

 ## Available Scripts